Australian Institute of Health and Welfare (2021) Health of people experiencing homelessness, AIHW, Australian Government, accessed 06 July 2022.

 SHS agencies provide various services to clients, from accommodation to more specialised services such as health or medical services.
 When an SHS agency is unable to provide specialised services, clients can be referred to another agency, with health-related services among the most commonly referred service types.

-In 2019–20, SHS clients who were homeless at first presentation needed a range of health-related services—around 14,600 clients needed health/medical services and over 14,300 needed mental health services (Table 1).
+In 2020–21, SHS clients who were homeless at first presentation needed a range of health-related services—around 14,300 clients needed health/medical services and over 5,800 needed drug/alcohol counselling (Table 1).
 Note that individual clients may have more than 1 need and SHS data does not cover whether referred clients eventually received the health care needed.

 (a) Includes clients who refuse a service.